CLE & Student Credit

 The Specialized Summer Programs in D.C. are open to practitioners for a Certificate of Attendance or Continuing Legal Education (CLE) credit.
 JD and LLM candidates can earn academic credit.
 Visiting students can apply to use up to 4 credits toward an LLM degree from the Washington College of Law.
 Number of credits vary depending on program and registration.

 NOTE: WCL is an accredited CLE provider for Virginia, Pennsylvania, and New York and accreditation will be applied for with these states, together with any other states as requested.
+Per ABA Standards, students seeking academic credit for work earned in a specialized summer program or Institute may register for up to two credits per week.

 Please see specific program websites for more information on credits and applying for CLE.